 …find yourself in the midst of what you are sure to say is the best care-killing scenery on the continent – beautiful lakes derived straight from glaciers, lofty mountains steeped in lovely nemophila-blue skies and clad with forests and glaciers, mossy ferny waterfalls in their hollows, nameless and numberless, and meadowy gardens abounding in the best of everything …

-Find yourself this summer (or next) at Glacier National Park with Backcountry Journeys, and find yourself truly in the midst of ‘America’s Switzerland,’ ready to create images with both your camera and your mind, that will last the rest of your life.
+Find yourself at Glacier National Park with Backcountry Journeys, and find yourself in the midst of ‘America’s Switzerland,’ ready to create images with both your camera and your mind, that will last the rest of your life.

 The mountains of Glacier National Park began forming 170 million years ago when ancient rocks were forced eastward up and over much younger rock strata.
 These sedimentary rocks are considered to have some of the finest examples of early life fossils on Earth.

-The current shapes of the Lewis and Livingston mountain ranges and positioning and size of the lakes show the telltale evidence of massive glacial action, which carved U-shaped valleys and left behind moraines which impounded water, creating lakes.
+The current shapes of the Lewis and Livingston mountain ranges and the positioning and size of the lakes show the telltale evidence of massive glacial action, which carved U-shaped valleys and left behind moraines that impounded water, creating lakes.

 Of the estimated 150 glaciers in existence in 1910, when Glacier was set aside as a National Park, only 25 active glaciers remain (as of 2010).